Group of seven young adults gathered around a laptop in a classroom, smiling and looking at the screen.

 Coming 2026

-Learn how to improve CKD care through early recognition and intervention.
+Improve patient outcomes through early recognition and evidence-based intervention.

 By the end of this course, you’ll be able to:

-Implement evidence-based strategies to slow CKD progression and reduce cardiovascular risk
+• Discuss evidence-based strategies to slow CKD progression and reduce cardiovascular risk in the primary care setting.

-Recognize when escalation of care or referral to nephrology is indicated
+• Recognize clinical indicators that necessitate the escalation of care or referral to nephrology.

 Be the first to know when enrolment opens.